finbourne/lusid-sdk-python/README.md

 An API endpoint can be constructed by calling `api_factory.build(lusid.api.<className>)` for any of the returned classes.

-Import the following modules that are used in the code samples:
+Before running the examples, import the following modules:

 ```python
 import uuid